Posted: 8/29/16 | August 29th, 2016

-Adam Groffman is a former graphic designer who left a publishing job in Boston to travel around the world before settling in Berlin, Germany.
+Adam Groffman is a former graphic designer who left a publishing job to travel around the world.
 He’s a gay travel expert, writer, and blogger and publishes a series of LGBT-friendly Hipster City Guides from around the world on his gay travel blog, Travels of Adam.
 When he’s not out exploring the coolest bars and clubs, he’s usually enjoying the local arts and culture scene.
-Find more of his travel tips (and embarrassing stories) on Twitter @travelsofadam.
+Find more of his travel tips (and embarrassing stories) on Twitter.

 Find a cheap flight by using Skyscanner or Momondo.
 They are my two favorite search engines, because they search websites and airlines around the globe so you always know no stone is being left unturned.

 You can book your hostel with Hostelworld as they have the largest inventory.
 If you want to stay somewhere other than a hostel, use Booking.com, as they consistently return the cheapest rates for guesthouses and hotels.

 Travel insurance will protect you against illness, injury, theft, and cancellations.
 It’s comprehensive protection in case anything goes wrong.
 I never go on a trip without it, as I’ve had to use it many times in the past.
 I’ve been using World Nomads for ten years.
 My favorite companies that offer the best service and value are: